Women's College World Series

+The second round features the four winners of the first-round games against each other, with the highest remaining seed versus the lowest remaining undefeated seed.
+In the losers’ bracket, the four first-round losers face each other, with the two winners advancing and the two losers, who have each suffered their second defeat, being eliminated from the tournament.
+The third round features the two losing teams from the second round (winners’ bracket) versus second-round winners (from the losers’ bracket), while the two remaining undefeated teams get a day of rest.
+Once the third round is complete, four teams have been eliminated.
+The remaining four teams will then play each other in the semifinal round, with one team with one loss playing one team with no losses.
+If a team with a loss loses again, they are eliminated.
+If teams with no losses suffer a (first) loss, the remaining teams will then be realigned and forced to play one last time, with the winners advancing to the best-of-three championship series.
+If by chance one or both unbeaten teams win in round four, then that team (or both teams) advances to the best-of-three championship series.
+From there games are cut to one game per day over the next three days (weather permitting).
+This feature allows any two of the eight WCWS teams to advance to the championship series, unlike the MCWS, whose two halves remain separate until the championship series.

-The WCWS takes place at USA Softball Hall of Fame Stadium in Oklahoma City.
+The WCWS takes place at Devon Park in Oklahoma City.
 From 1969 to 1981, the women's collegiate softball championship was also known as the Women's College World Series and was promoted as such.
 During 1969–1979, the series was played in Omaha, after which the Association for Intercollegiate Athletics for Women (AIAW) held the series in 1980–1982 in Norman, Oklahoma.
 There were two competing World Series tournaments in 1982.
-The NCAA held its first six Division I tournaments in Omaha in 1982–1987, followed by Sunnyvale, California in 1988–1989.
-The event has been held in Oklahoma City every year since then, except for 1996, when it was held at the softball venue for the upcoming Olympic Games in Columbus, Georgia.
+The NCAA held its first six Division I tournaments in Omaha in 1982–1987, followed by Sunnyvale, California, in 1988–1989.
+The event has been held in Oklahoma City every year since then, except for 1996, when it was held at the softball venue for the 1996 Summer Olympics in Columbus, Georgia.

 Softball was one of twelve women's sports added to the NCAA championship program for the 1981–82 school year, as the NCAA engaged in battle with the AIAW for sole governance of women's collegiate sports.
 The AIAW continued to conduct its established championship program in the same twelve (and other) sports.
 The 1982 softball championship tournaments of both the AIAW and the NCAA were called "Women's College World Series".
 However, after a year of dual women's championships, the NCAA won out over the AIAW.
-Pac-12 schools have won 65% of the Championships since 1982, followed by the Big 12 with 10%, and the SEC, with 7.8% (Texas A&M played in the Southwest when it won its 2 championships).

-The 2020 Women's College World Series was canceled due to the COVID-19 pandemic.